danak6jq/RAK3172/README.md

 Initial port of ST example code for RAK3172 to RAK3172-SiP.
 Performed a bit of cleaning-up of left-over code in the example - it's still not entirely cleaned-up but the LoRaWAN function is complete.
 Differences between RAK3172 and RAK3172-SiP:
 - RAK3172-SiP uses PA0/PA1 for RF switch internally.
 - RAK3172-SiP contain a TCXO rather than xtal of RAK3172.
 This implicitly uses PB0 to switch TCXO power.
+- Eliminate configuration of PB12 to read high/low frequency; not used in SiP.

 I found I needed to configure the ADC specifically as in another application to see minimum STOP2 current; it's possible I'm mistreating the ADC otherwise.